BrooksLabUCSC/flair/docs/source/other_ways.rst

    flair collapse-range -r reads.bam -q query.bed -g genome.fa -f annotation.gtf -o flair.output --temp_dir temp_flair [optional arguments]

-If the user would prefer not to use python’s multiprocessing module, a bash script has also been provided (``run_flair_collapse_ranges.sh``) that runs collapse-range for the user that parallelizes using GNU parallel, which the user can alter as they see fit for their system.
+If you would prefer not to use python’s multiprocessing module, a bash script has also been provided (``run_flair_collapse_ranges.sh``) that runs collapse-range for the user that parallelizes using GNU parallel, which you can alter as they see fit for their system.